Overview

 REPEATING BARCODES

-At the POS when you scan one of these products, you'll be prompted to select from all products that share a repeating barcode.
+At the POS when a cashier scans one of these products, they will be prompted to select from all products that share a repeating barcode.

 UNIT OF MEASURE